 James D. Syring, the director of the United States Missile Defense Agency, warned in recent Congressional testimony that ballistic missiles are growing more sophisticated, with small payloads that are difficult to detect at long distances with conventional radar systems.

 To improve the chances of intercepting missiles, he advised deploying early warning radars to identify and track missiles shortly after launch.
 Through a recent trade deal, several countries allied with the United States will have easier access to missile defense technology.

-Through a recent trade agreement, the United States government is making such technology — forward-mode AN/TPY-2 ballistic missile defense radars — available to several allies.
-The trade agreement was carried out through the Foreign Military Sales program and sanctioned by the Arms Export Control Act, which allows the government to sell arms to foreign nations as long as it serves American security interests.
+The government is authorizing the sale of forward-mode AN/TPY-2 ballistic missile defense radars to certain allies.
+The deal was sanctioned by the Arms Export Control Act, which allows the government to sell arms to foreign nations as long as it serves American security interests.

-Most of the systems have been deployed in forward-base mode to U.S. forces in Japan, Turkey, Guam, and Israel.
+Most of the systems have been deployed in forward-base mode to Japan, Turkey, Guam, and Israel.
 The system was recently sold to the United Arab Emirates in a terminal-based mode, which is configured as the targeting and fire control radar for Terminal High Altitude Area Defense (THAAD) systems.